danieljharvey/website-face/posts/2023-04-11-llvm-compiler-part-3.markdown

 increment(decrement(1)) == 1
 ```

-Our implementation is quite limited.
-Functions can only be used in the order
+As mentioned earlier, functions can only be used in the order
 they are defined.
 Therefore `decrement` could call `increment`, but not the
 other way round.
 We can improve this in future with some basic dependency
 analysis.